Snydale Road, Barnsley, South Yorkshire S72 8JR

 Welcome to our page!
-We are the Peakes class, also known as Class 9.
-Our teacher is Miss Exley and we are lucky enough to have Mrs Wright as our teaching assistant.
-During transition week, we called ourselves the Peakes class because he inspired us when we learnt about his mission at the International Space Station.
+We are the Gifted Gorillas, also known as Class 9.
+Our teacher is Miss Wigston and we are lucky enough to have Mrs Rourke and Mrs Hanley to help and support us with our learning too!

 Keep checking our page for regular updates on all the exciting things we've been doing!

 Spellings are given out every Monday, for a spelling test the following Monday.

 Every Friday, a piece of Maths will be given out which is due in the following Tuesday.

 We will also be expecting the children to read for 10 minutes per day, and record this in their reading journals.

 Brilliant websites to use to find out more about The Industrial Revolution and The National Railway museum:

 A fantastic online game to practise times tables (the children really enjoy this one too)

 This week we have learnt all about the importance of the The Christingle service to Christians, understood what each part of a Chrisitingle represents and made our own Christingles, to light at our service at St John's.
 Christingle means 'Christ light' and is used to symbolise Christ as the 'Light of the world'.
 We made our own Christingles in the classroom using: oranges, dried fruit, sweets, cocktail sticks, red ribbon tape and finally a candle.
 We took them to the service at St Johns's, where we lit them.
 It was a beautiful service, where we sang carols and spoke about the birth of Jesus.